Red Youth (Norway)

 Red Youth (Rød Ungdom; Raud Ungdom; abbr.
 RU) is a Norwegian youth organisation.
 It is the youth wing of the Red Party, which was formed from a merger of the Red Electoral Alliance and the Workers' Communist Party in March 2007.
-The resignation of its leader Amrit Pernille Kaur, occurred on 11 September 2025.

 Politics

-It is an organisation with three main principles: revolutionary socialism, feminism, and communism.
-Their goals are typically communist; they aim to organise the working class in preparation for what they perceive as an eventual overthrow of the capitalist system.
+Red Youth defines itself as a Marxist, Feminist, Anti-racist, revolutionary organization that organizes young people to fight for a socialist democracy where the working class controls society.
+In order to prevent socialism from developing into a dictatorship, Red Youth believes that society must constantly develop in the direction of a classless society; Communism.

+Economically, Red Youth favors a planned economy, which according to them will mean that the economy will be subject to democracy.

 Red Youth believes that capitalism is primarily responsible for oppression, class divisions, and hunger.
 According to RU, a market economy leads to a situation where a minority gains the right to own society's most important resources, resulting in private profit being prioritized over human needs.
 They argue that the exclusion of the economy from democratic control means that important decisions in economic policy are left to the market rather than to elected representatives.
 Red Youth believes that a capitalist society leads to a situation where the ballot must yield to money, and democracy gives way to plutocracy.

 For Red Youth, communism is a social system aimed at abolishing both the state and private property in favor of the collective.
 The organization views communism as a society where classes and social gender roles are unnecessary.
 Their vision is for society to be organized as a community of free interests, collectively deciding how humanity's creative potential can be utilized in the best possible way.
 As expressed in their program, they believe that such a society will not be without contradictions and problems.
 They argue that communism will not necessarily eliminate gender oppression, racism, and the waste of natural resources, but that the conditions for the structures that oppress people today will disappear.
 Red Youth does not believe that a communist society will mark the end of human development, but rather the end of oppression based on social and economic status.

-Since the election of the Red-Green government in 2005, Red Youth has been working to push the Labour Party and the Socialist Left Party in a communist direction.
-In August 2008, a faction of communist dissidents left the youth organization to form Revolutionary Communist Youth, the youth affiliate of Serve the People.